About SugarHouse Casino

 Dining and entertainment

 Among the dining options at SugarHouse are Philly favorites like Tacconelli’s Pizza and Geno’s Steaks (famous for its cheesesteaks).
-There is also a restaurant called The Refinery offering seasonal patio dining overlooking the Delaware River.
+Additionally, there is the watering hole Fishtown Hops beer market.
+As for fine dining, the casino features a high-end steakhouse called Hugo’s Frog Bar & Chop House.

 Who can play in the casino?